 Can a Jefferson County District Judge Make Me Do Sex Offender Treatment If I Am Found Guilty Of A Sex Offense?

 If you are found guilty or plead guilty to a Sex crime, like Sexual Assault on a Child, Enticement of a Child, or Internet Luring anywhere in Colorado, the judge does not need to decide if she should order Sex Offender Treatment.
 C.R.S.
 16-11.7-105 requires it.
 You will not be permitted to be on probation or parole unless you are in treatment.
 Your only alternative is prison.
 The ridiculous fact is that even if you are not convicted of a sex offense, you can be required to do sex offender treatment.
 We recently spoke with a man who completed sex offender treatment successfully over ten years ago, was later convicted of possession of drugs, and was required to stop seeing his kids and reenter sex offender treatment.

 Can I Tell The Adams County Judge That I Would Rather Go To Prison?

 Yes.
 This seems to be a trend.
 Many people convicted of Sex Offenses in Denver, Broomfield, or Douglas County will choose the lock-up option as opposed to probation.
 Many feel probationary restrictions are worse than prison.
 However, this decision should be carefully considered with an experienced attorney, because with indeterminate sentencing, 2 years to life sentences can go much longer than two years.
-Your experienced criminal defense attorney at O'Malley and Sawyer, LLC, can help fashion a plea which avoids the indeterminate sentence.
+Your experienced criminal defense attorney at Sawyer Legal Group, LLC, can help fashion a plea which avoids the indeterminate sentence.

 Go to our Sex Offender Treatment in Colorado Questions and Answers, Part 3, page for more information.